Analysis helps you solve spatial problems and make decisions. Use the following workflow to perform analysis in ArcGIS Insights.

 Once you have answered your question and are satisfied with the analysis, identify the audience that will benefit from your findings and determine who you want to influence.
 You may want to share your results with other members of your organization or the public.
 You can communicate your results by sharing pages or creating apps, such as story maps.

-Try this scenario-based exercise to learn more about performing analysis:
+Try the scenario-based exercise Solve a spatial problem to learn more about performing analysis:

 Now that you have performed your analysis, you are ready to share your work.